aa-avila/searchmas-api-node-express-docker/README.md

 ### GET /api/export-csv

-- Genera un archivo CSV descargable con los datos almacenados en la base de datos.
+- Generates a downloadable CSV file with the data stored in the database.

 ### GET /health

-- Endpoint adicional como utilidad "health check" para verificación de correcto despliegue y estado activo del servidor.
+- Additional endpoint as a "health check" utility to verify correct deployment and active status of the server.

 **OK (200) Response Example:**